hashicorp/terraform-website/content/source/docs/cloud/run/states.html.md

 # Run States and Stages

-Each run passes through several stages of action (pending, plan, policy check, apply, and completion), and Terraform Cloud shows the progress through those stages as run states.
+Each run passes through several stages of action (pending, plan, cost estimation, policy check, apply, and completion), and Terraform Cloud shows the progress through those stages as run states.

 In the list of workspaces on Terraform Cloud's main page, each workspace shows the state of the run it's currently processing.
 (Or, if no run is in progress, the state of the most recent completed run.)